 Our application system requires you to fill out two separate forms.
-One application is specific to the business PhD Program, and the other is the University of Oregon's Graduate Admissions form.
+One application is specific to the PhD program and the other is the University of Oregon's Division of Graduate Studies application.
 Supported browsers: We strongly recommend using either Google Chrome or Firefox.

 Students admitted to the PhD program should have a solid foundation in statistics and have proficient English writing and speaking skills.
 Students may be accepted into the program without a graduate degree, but an MBA or other graduate degree is desirable.
 A student with no formal business training will need to take additional classes to supplement the specialized coursework of the doctoral program.